awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

 1. If you are using HTTPS, switch to your original Git credentials or, if using git\-remote\-codecommit, your usual profile\.
 For more information, see the instructions in [Setup for HTTPS users using Git credentials](setting-up-gc.md) or [Setup steps for HTTPS connections to AWS CodeCommit with git\-remote\-codecommit](setting-up-git-remote-codecommit.md)\.

    If you are using SSH, switch to your original keys\.
-For more information, see [SSH and Linux, macOS, or Unix: Set up the public and private keys for Git and CodeCommit](setting-up-ssh-unixes.md#setting-up-ssh-unixes-keys-unixes) or [SSH and Windows: Set up the public and private keys for Git and CodeCommit](setting-up-ssh-windows.md#setting-up-ssh-windows-keys-windows)\.
+For more information, see [SSH and Linux, macOS, or Unix: Set up the public and private keys for Git and CodeCommit](setting-up-ssh-unixes.md#setting-up-ssh-unixes-keys-unixes) or [Step 3:  Set up the public and private keys for Git and CodeCommit ](setting-up-ssh-windows.md#setting-up-ssh-windows-keys-windows)\.

 You've reached the end of this tutorial\.